-Must an engagement ring be a diamond ring – or can any ring be an engagement ring?
-Below, we give you all the answers to these questions.
+Must an engagement ring be a diamond ring?
+Or can any ring be an engagement ring?
+What is the convention… and does it really matter?
+Below, we give you all the answers to these questions and more.

 2. What type of engagement rings are there?